-Divided claims into 5 groups using the indicators (major, minor or bypass) that are assigned to each HCPCS code.
+Divided claims into 5 groups using the indicators (major, minor, or bypass) that are assigned to each HCPCS code.
 Major procedures are defined as procedure codes with status indicator S, T, V, or X. Minor procedures are defined as procedures that have status indicator F, G, H, K, L, N, R, or U.

 Prior to splitting the claims, we identified which status indicator "Q2" codes ("T-packaged") would be paid when appearing with an S, V, or X service.
 If a Q2 code appeared with a separately paid procedure with a status indicator of T on the same date of service, we identified the code as packaged.
-If the Q2 code appeared with a separately procedure(s) with a status indicator of S,V, or X and no other Q2 codes were on the same date of service we forced the units to 1 and changed the major-minor designation to major, identifying the Q2 code as separately paid.
+If the Q2 code appeared with a separately procedure(s) with a status indicator of S,V, or X and no other O2 codes were on the same date of service we forced the units to 1 and changed the major-minor designation to major, identifying the Q2 code as separately paid.
 Finally, if more than one Q2 code appeared on a claim with a separately paid procedure(s) with a status indicator of S, V, or X we would rank the Q2 codes using their final rule 2009 APC designations and associated scaled weight.
 We would change the major-minor designation of the Q2 code with the highest weight to major status and force the units to 1.
 We designated the other Q2s on the claim packaged, status indicator of N and left their status as minor.
+As noted above, in response to comment, we discovered that the program logic in the weight comparison for status indicator "Q2" ("T-packaged") codes caused the packaging to be assigned based on order of precedence rather than by weight.
+We addressed this in our final rule processing.

-1)Single Major File: Claims with a single unit of one separately payable procedure (SI= S, T, V or X, which are called "major" procedures, including codes with status indicator "Q3"), all of which will be used in median setting; claims with only one unit of a status indicator "Q1" code that was an "STVX-packaged" code where there was no other code on the claim with status indicator "S, "T, V", or "X," on the same claim on the same date; or claims where there was a status indicator "Q2" ("T-packaged") code with one unit where there was no code with a status indicator "S", "T", "V", or "X" on the same claim on the same date, (n=29,879,022).
+1)\Single Major File: Claims with a single unit of one separately payable procedure (SI= S, T, V or X, which are called "major" procedures, including codes with status indicator "Q3"), all of which will be used in median setting; claims with only one unit of a status indicator "Q1" code that was an "STVX-packaged" code where there was no other code on the claim with status indicator "S, "T, V", or "X," on the same claim on the same date; or claims where there was a status indicator "Q2" ("T-packaged") code with one unit where there was no code with a status indicator "S", "T", "V", or "X" on the same claim on the same claim on the same date; or claims where there was no code with a status indicator "S", "T", "V", or "X" on the same claim on the same date , (n=31,854,407).

-2)Multiple Major File: Claims with more than one separately payable procedure and/or multiple units of "major" procedures, including codes with status indicator "Q3"; claims with code that has a status indicator "Q2" that has been designated as major and separately paid (no procedure with a status indicator "T" on the same date of service and no higher weighted Q2 code on the same date of service); claims that contain conditional and independent bilateral codes when the bilateral modifier is attached to the code, (n=23,685,980).
+2)\Multiple Major File: Claims with more than one separately payable procedure and/or multiple units of "major" procedures, including codes with status indicator "Q3"; claims with code that has a status indicator "Q2" that has been designated as major and separately paid (no procedure with a status indicator "T" on the same date of service and no higher weighted Q2 code on the same date of service); claims that contain conditional and independent bilateral codes when the bilateral modifier is attached to the code, (n=25,938,752).
 Multiple major claims are examined carefully in stage 3 for dates of service and content to see if they can be divided into simulated or "pseudo" single claims.